Skip to content

 OIDC-specific information

-Confirm the federation works and report back to us so or any problem faced.
+Confirm the federation works and report back to us with the results or any problems you face.

 If you also want automated user and group synchronization from Microsoft Entra ID, continue with the Microsoft Entra ID custom SCIM provisioning guide.